-Verification Items Section of FPP Apply Professional Judgment?
+Verification Items Section of FP Apply Professional Judgment?
 1. Attestation of Title Proof that a signed Attestation of Title is on file at the Reserve for the dates of the verification period.
 In addition to reviewing this form, the verification body must conduct a review to confirm ownership and claims to GHG reductions/removals that have occurred over the verification period.
 3.7 Yes 2.
 Attestation of Regulatory Compliance Proof that a signed Attestation of Regulatory Compliance form is on file with the Reserve for the reporting period.
 In addition to reviewing this form, the verification body must perform a risk- based assessment to confirm the statements made by the Project Operator in the Attestation of Regulatory Compliance form.
 3.8 Yes 3.
 Attestation of Voluntary Implementation Proof that a signed Attestation of Voluntary Implementation form is on file with the Reserve for the reporting period.
 Required for every reporting period for Improved Forest Management projects, and for initial reporting periods only for Avoided Conversion projects.
 3.3 No 4.
 Sustainable Harvesting Practices a.
 Commercial Rotational Harvesting has not commenced within the Project Area, or b.
 At the time Commercial Rotational Harvesting is initiated within the Project Area, the Project Operator meets sustainable harvest practices on all of its landholdings, as described in Section 3.9.1.
 3.9.1 No 5.
 Change in Project Operator Landholdings If the Project Operator has acquired additional forestlands outside of the Project Area, the Project Operator must incorporate the newly acquired land in their demonstration of sustainable long-term harvesting practices within 5 years of the acquisition.
 3.9.1 No 6.
-Maintenance of Standing Live Carbon Pool nding Live standing live carbon stocks over any ten-year 3.9.3 No 7.
+Maintenance of Standing Live Carbon Pool No decrease has occurred in the Project Area's standing live carbon stocks over any ten-year consecutive period not accounted for by allowable exceptions.
+3.9.3 No 7.
 Natural Forest Management Natural Forest Management eligibility criteria in Section 3.9.2 have been and continue to be met (see Section 9.3.4 for further verification guidance).
 3.9.2 Yes 8.
 Estimates of Actual Onsite Carbon Stocks An inventory of the Project Area's carbon stocks in required and optional pools has been conducted in accordance with the requirements in Section 6 and the requirements and guidance in Appendix B (see Section 9.3.5 for further verification guidance) 6, Appendix B Yes 9.
 Estimates of Actual Carbon The amount of harvested wood that has been delivered to mills over the reporting period has been determined correctly, and the amount of 6, Appendix B No

-Verification Items Section of FPP Apply Professional Judgment? in Harvested Wood Products 10.
-Quantification of Primary Effect and accurate for both onsite carbon stocks and 6 No 11.
+Verification Items Section of FP Apply Professional Judgment? in Harvested Wood Products carbon expected to be transferred to wood products and stored over the long-term (100 years) has been calculated correctly, per the requirements in Section 6 and Appendix B (see Section 9.3.7 for further verification guidance).
+10. Quantification of Primary Effect Calculations for the Primary Effect are complete and accurate for both onsite carbon stocks and harvested wood products.
+6 No 11.
 Quantification of Secondary Effects Calculations for quantifying Secondary Effects are complete and accurate.
 6.1.6, 6.2.5 No 12.
 Reversal Determination If a reversal has occurred, the type of reversal (avoidable or unavoidable) has been properly identified.
 7.3 Yes 13.
-Reversal Risk Rating Project's risk rating has been calculated following the requirements of Appendix A
+Reversal Risk Rating Project's risk rating has been calculated following the requirements of Appendix A Appendix A No